The Centre of Inflammation Research (CIR) is based within the Queen's Medical Research Institute (QMRI)

 Whilst this range of disorders may appear daunting, the fact that they may have a common cause means that by understanding the biology of inflammation, we will be able to design generic approaches to a range of disorders affecting different organs.
 We are also developing methods to look at the inflammation and scars within the body to allow us to treat the problems more effectively without having to take tissue samples from the organs.

-The MRC Centre for Inflammation Research was established in 1999 to bring together a critical mass of internationally outstanding researchers in inflammation harnessing the skills of both basic and clinical scientists.
-MRC Centre status was awarded in 2000 and successfully renewed in 2005 and 2011.
+The Centre for Inflammation Research was established in 1999 to bring together a critical mass of internationally outstanding researchers in inflammation harnessing the skills of both basic and clinical scientists.
+Medical Research Council Centre status was awarded in 2000 and successfully renewed in 2005 and 2011.

 In 2005, the CIR moved to the Queen's Medical Research Institute next to the Royal Infirmary of Edinburgh.
 The institute also houses the MRC Centre for Reproductive Health, University of Edinburgh/ British Heart Foundation Centre for Cardiovascular Science and Clinical Research Imaging Centre in state-of-the-art facilities for 600 bench scientists supported by cutting-edge research technology in gene manipulation, genomics, proteomics, informatics and imaging.